Dimitris Moustakas (footballer)

-Dimitris Moustakas (born 8 January 1968) is a Greek retired football striker.
+Dimitris Moustakas (born 8 January 1968) is a Greek former professional footballer who played as a forward.

-He among the top seven goal scorers in the Greek second tier once, during the 1995–96 season with Doxa Vyronas.
+He was among the top seven goal scorers in the Greek second tier once, during the 1995–96 season with Doxa Vyronas.
 He played in the first tier for Xanthi and Kavala.
 In the early 2000s, he played for Chalkidona and Agrotikos Asteras.